 Steve Teeple is part of the future-arts collective and production company Teaching Machine, which contributes to concert visuals and installations all over the world.
 Steve conceptualizes and animates designs for prominent artists such as Flying Lotus, Future, and the Weeknd, while continuing to try and learn something new every day.

 Joshua Michie is Motion Designer and Director based in Toronto.
 His passion is found with projects on the forefront of technology and storytelling.
 This passion has led to collaborations with brands like TED, Apple, Starbucks, Sky, McDonalds; Agencies like DDB, Blast Radius, Brothers and Sisters; and studios like NEON, Township & co, Jam3, and Tendril.

-Chad Ashley is the Director of Motion Design for Digital Kitchen.
 Chad Ashley has directed/concepted work that has earned several industry awards including a Design Grand Prix at the Cannes International Creativity Festival.
 With over 15 years of experience directing animation, Chad has created worlds for many adventurous brands, including Estee Lauder, Budweiser, and Cartoon Network.